 - I’ve looked at Freeport, City of Adventure, countless times in the past 20 years I’ve been gaming.
 So I’m excited that Green Ronin is dusting it off for use in the Dragon Age system.
 AGE Explorations: Freeport Backgrounds can be used to run a Freeport campaign or integrate it into your own AGE campaign.

-- Looking for details about the folks behind Summoner Wars?
+details about the folks behind Summoner Wars?
 Michael VK @ 2d6.org has a great interview with Colby Dutch & Jerry Hawthorne from Plaid Hat Games this week!

 - I had no idea that WotC was working on a new computer game, but Neverwinter is apparently on deck to come out later this year or early next as a free-to-play MMO…